 Residents are also proud of their fabulous ocean-view Encinitas Ranch Golf Course (5) at 1275 Quail Gardens Dr. (760-944-1936).
 This scenic and challenging course is nestled among rolling hills on both sides of Leucadia Boulevard.

-There are lots of places to shop, but one you should not miss is a classy upscale lifestyle shopping center, which is everybody’s favorite and a shopper’s dream come true.
+A bit farther east on Leucadia Boulevard, yet not officially in the City of Encinitas is a must see classy upscale lifestyle shopping center, which is everybody’s favorite and a shopper’s dream come true.
 It’s called The Forum Carlsbad (15) at 1923 Calle Barcelona (760-479-0166).
 Getting there is a little tricky, so be sure to follow the map.
-Featured are the who’s who in top name-brand stores including Chico’s, Coldwater Creek, Talbots, Victoria’s Secret and more.
+Featured are the who’s who in top name-brand stores including Bed Bath & Beyond, Chico’s, Talbots, Victoria’s Secret and more.

 Not far away is Olivenhain, which was established in 1884 by a small group of German immigrants.
 The original name was “Colony Olivenhain.”
 Today, it is an exclusive community where Old World charm and upscale homes intermingle.